MXD-K1/Zleda-like-Game/docs/CONTRIBUTING.md

 bug reports, feature ideas, tests, and discussions.
 This guide outlines how to get started and what we expect from contributors so collaboration stays smooth and respectful.

-> Note: Contribution guides will be documented here later.

 ## How to Contribute

 We welcome contributions of all kinds: code, documentation, bug reports, feature ideas, tests, and discussions.